Post

 0xEECrossfire transmitter

-The CRSF protocol can be used for both control and telemetry.
+The CRSF protocol contains message types for both control and telemetry data.
 The following section outlines the base message types used by INAV and Betaflight.
 Custom message types can be used, but require implementation on the FC side.

-NOTE The number next to the each message is its ID.
+NOTE The number next to the each message is its ID in hex.

 RC Message (0x16)